eefvandongen/FS-SSAcouplingElmerIce/README.md

-It is possible to access the version of Elmer/Ice including the coupling as discussed in the paper, linked to a unique SHA, by using the following git command, after having cloned the Elmer repository: git checkout ba117583defafe98bb6fd1793c9c6f341c0c876 . or download the entire repository by https://github.com/ElmerCSC/elmerfem/archive/ba117583defafe98bb6fd1793c9c6f341c0c876.zip
+It is possible to access the version of Elmer/Ice including the coupling as discussed in the paper, linked to a unique SHA, by using the following git command, after having cloned the Elmer repository:

+git checkout ba117583defafe98bb6fd1793c9c6f341c0c876 .

+or download the entire repository at https://github.com/ElmerCSC/elmerfem/archive/ba117583defafe98bb6fd1793c9c6f341c0c876.zip